-As you can imagine people use their pools everyday in the warm months.
+As you can imagine, people use their pools everyday in the warm months.
 It’s almost insane not having a pool in Phoenix during the summer.
-As much as people use their pools during the summers here there are a lot of homeowners that also use their pools during the winter months too.
+As much as people use their pools during the summers here, there are a lot of homeowners that also use their pools during the winter months too.
 Yes, I said they use their pools during winter.
-We don’t have the winters that most states have where temps are in the 20’s or 30’s and snow is the norm.
-While we’re so use to hot temperatures, when our winter months dip to the 60’s, to most Phoenicians, that’s really cold.
+We don’t have the winters that most states have where temps are in the 20s or 30s and where snow is the norm.
+While we’re so used to hot temperatures, when our winter months dip to the 60s, to most Phoenicians, that’s really cold.
 But that doesn’t stop people from using their pools.
-Many people here in the valley of the sun have pool heat pumps to keep their pool water warm and allows them to keep active with their swimming activities.
+Many people here in the valley of the sun have pool heat pumps to keep their pool water warm and allow them to keep active with their swimming activities.

 To most the thought of swimming in the winter seems crazy, but not here!
 Even though temperatures get cold by our standards we still have a lot of sunny days.
 When your pool water is kept warm by a pool heat pump you’re able to stay active with swimming exercise and stay consistent with pool lounging activities.
 While most people see a pool heat pump as something that allows them to swim all year long, most don’t stop to think about how this unique piece of pool equipment works.
 Let’s break this down.

 Pool heat pumps are circulatory systems typically powered by gas or electricity.
 There are even some new pool heaters that are powered entirely by solar energy, which can be quite useful here in sunny Arizona.